-Children need positive role models and mentors to grow.
-Discover the difference you can make as you master classroom management and instructional strategies.
-Earn your Teaching Assistant certificate in as little as one year
+Be the positive role model and mentor children need to thrive.
+Discover the difference you can make as you develop classroom management and instructional design skills.
+Earn your Teaching Assistant certificate and begin working in a K-12 classroom in as little as one year.

 Certificate Program Overview

 Help students learn effectively in a classroom environment by providing individualized support.
 Practice developing differentiated lesson plans for diverse student populations.
 Learn how to monitor student progress and reinforce classroom objectives.
 Develop strategies that ensure students with learning differences and disabilities have equitable access to education.

 Career-focused assignments prepare you for the job market.
 Our coursework includes resume and cover letter writing and opportunities to complete a mock interview.
 Graduate with the materials you need to start a career in education.

 FLCC's Teaching Assistant certificate program is offered exclusively online.
 This online format provides a convenient and flexible way to earn your education.
 Study on your time and from a location that fits your busy schedule.
 Find out more about online degree programs.